wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 (which can be useful to implement implicit parameters to computations).
-The key insight is that the control tag clauses of a tail-resumptive handler can be inlined at the control tag invocation sites, because they do not perform any fancy control flow manipulation, they simply "retrieve a value", as it were.
+The key insight is that the control tag clauses of a tail-resumptive handler can be inlined at the control tag invocation sites, because they does not perform any fancy control flow manipulation, they simply "retrieve a value", as it were.
 The gain by inlining the clause definitions is that computation need not spend time constructing continuations.

-The present iteration of this proposal do not support facilities for identifying and inlining tail-resumptive handlers as none of the critical use-cases require such a facility.
-However, we envisage that a future iteration of this proposal can be extended with a facility for tail-resumptive handlers.
+The present iteration of this proposal does not include facilities for identifying and inlining tail-resumptive handlers.
+None of the critical use-cases requires such a facility.
+Nevertheless, it is natural to envisage a future iteration of this proposal that includes an extension for distinguishing tail-resumptive handlers.

 ### Multi-shot Continuations

-Our continuations are single-shot, or more precisely, *linear*, meaning they have to be invoked exactly once (although this is not statically enforced).
-An invocation can be either resumptive or abortive.
-An alternative is to allow an unbounded number of invocations of continuations.
-Such continuations are colloquially known as *multi-shot* continuations.
-Multi-shot continuations can be useful for a variety of use-cases such as implementing backtracking, probabilistic programming, process duplication, and many more.
-However, none of the critical use cases require multi-shot continuations.
-One can envisage a future iteration of this proposal which includes support for multi-shot continuations by way of some continuation clone instruction.
+Continuations in this proposal are *single-shot* (aka *linear*), meaning that they must be invoked exactly once (though this is not statically enforced).
+A continuation can be invoked either by resuming it (with `cont.resume`) or by aborting it (with `cont.throw`).
+Some applications such as backtracking, probabilistic programming, and process duplication exploit *multi-shot* continuations, but none of the critical use cases require multi-shot continuations.
+Nevertheless, it is natural to envisage a future iteration of this proposal that includes support for multi-shot continuations by way of a continuation clone instruction.

+TODO: named handlers

+TODO: first-class tags

+TODO: polymorphism

+TODO: compare to asyncify?

+TODO: compare to Wasm/k?